wwpass/passhub-docs/docs/70-passhub-business.md

 There are 2 methods to do this:
 1. Microsoft Graph API

+2. Lightweight Directory Access Protocol (LDAPS for Azure)

+We suggest following through with the Graph API as it is easier however both options are available:

+### Creating Groups
+You must create 2 groups for Passhub, a User Group and an Admin Group, If you know how to do this you can skip this step.

+Go to "Entra ID", then under "Manage" go to "Groups", finally click "New Group", put in a name e.g. "PasshubUsers" and leave the rest default, finally click create.

+Repeat this step for the Admin group as well.

+**Note:** Save the names of both groups for the config file.

 2. Lightweight Directory Access Protocol (LDAPs)

 We suggest following through with the Graph API as it is easier however both options are available: